yakkala1/system-design-primer/README.md

 UDP is connectionless.
 Datagrams (analogous to packets) are guaranteed only at the datagram level.
 Datagrams might reach their destination out of order or not at all.
 UDP does not support congestion control.
 Without the guarantees that TCP support, UDP is generally more efficient.

-UDP can broadcast, sending datagrams to all devices on the subnet.
-This is useful with [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) because the client has not yet received an IP address, thus preventing a way for TCP to stream without the IP address.
+<ins>UDP can broadcast, sending datagrams to all devices on the subnet.
+This is useful with [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) because the client has not yet received an IP address, thus preventing a way for TCP to stream without the IP address.</ins>

 UDP is less reliable but works well in real time use cases such as VoIP, video chat, streaming, and realtime multiplayer games.